EmilHernvall/dnsguide/chapter4.md

         // the raw bytes are simply returned, and if not it'll abort by restarting the
         // loop and waiting for the next request.
 The `recv_from` function will write the
         // data into the provided buffer, and return the length of the data read as well
-        // as the source adress.
+        // as the source address.
 We're not interested in the length, but we need to keep
         // track of the source in order to send our reply later on.

         // Next, `DnsPacket::from_buffer` is used to parse the raw bytes into